Cathy A.

 In case colleges do not assign an essay topic, try to find one you are passionate about.
 Also, think about memorable incidents, struggles, achievements, or failures that have affected your life.

-Once you’re done with the prompt, brainstorm ideas to write the best college essays.
+Once you’re done with the prompt, brainstorm ideas to write a good college essay.
 The purpose is to collect all the information and align it with your college admissions essays.
 Make sure that you do this before starting the writing process.

 The next important step is to create an outline that divides the essay into different sections.
 A basic outline structure includes an introduction, body paragraphs, and conclusion.